ianlunam/arduino/README.md

 New version for attiny with interrupts, sleeping CPUs and logic ICs is [here](./attiny85/DoorContoller).

-Due to various requirements and limitations of the equipment, I'm now moving to having the attiny85 watch the LDR and run the door control code, logic ICs to move and door and an ESP32-CAM as a webcam and to report back to the house.
+Due to various requirements and limitations of the equipment, I'm now moving to having the attiny85 watch the LDR and run the door control code, logic ICs to move the door and an ESP32-CAM as a webcam and to report back to the house.
 The attiny85 will provide the esp32 with data via I2C.

 Why?
 Because the esp32-cam doesn't have any analog pins available because they're all used by the camera.